nguyenkhois/chrome-extension-todo-list/README.md

 ## Other repositories

-You may want to view my other To-Do list examples to know more about...
-"One principle for many ways":
+You may want to view my other To-Do list examples to know more my idea...
+"One principle for many ways" (^_~)

 | Repository | Notes |
 |---|---|